+What makes particular foods appetizing is a matter of personal taste, but there's certainly ways to avoid posting photos on social media that make your cuisine look inedible.
 The hashtag struggleplate (or #struggleplates) is used to spotlight the saddest looking food plates on social media—mostly Instagram, Tumblr, and Twitter.
-They flare up suddenly (and unappetizingly) around American food holidays, like Independence Day or Thanksgiving.
+They often flare up suddenly (and unappetizingly) around holidays that center around food and culinary traditions, especially Independence Day, Christmas, and Thanksgiving.
 A typical #struggleplate looks like this: a huge pile of sloppy lasagne topped with cucumber eyes, and a carrot nose, all served on a patterned styrofoam plate, photographed in yellow light.
-Here are the elements that will guarantee a #struggleplate.
+Here are the elements that often guarantee a #struggleplate and how you can avoid them.

 Just don’t do it.
 Even the most appealing meal is despicable served on styrofoam plates.
 This is why New York City is enacting a ban on these horrid take-out containers.
 Since we are on the subject, plastic or paper plates and utensils do not cut it either.
 The worst offenders are the ones with patterns or comic characters.
 Use a real plate and flatware.
 You can do it.

 Please, do not put a “sunrise” filter on your food.
 It might look tempting for a second, but it does not enhance your food photo at all.
 It makes it brown, bleached, or otherwise sucks the life out of it.
 If you want to enhance your food photos, stay away from filters.
 Take ten more seconds and manually adjust the color temperature and brightness, add a little contrast, crop the image well, and make it your own.

 Using Your Camera Phone’s Flash